 On 24 June 2020, Legal & General Group Plc issued £500m of 5.625% perpetual Restricted Tier 1 contingent convertible notes.
 The notes are callable at par between 24 March 2031 and 24 September 2031 (the First Reset Date) inclusive and every 5 years after the First Reset Date.
-If not called, the coupon from 24 September 2031 will be reset to the prevailing five-year benchmark gilt yield plus 5.378%.
+If not called, the coupon from 24 September 2031 will be reset to the prevailing five year benchmark gilt yield plus 5.378%.
 The notes have no fixed maturity date.
 Optional cancellation of coupon payments is at the discretion of the issuer and mandatory cancellation is upon the occurrence of certain conditions.
 The Tier 1 notes are therefore treated as equity and coupon payments are recognised directly in equity when paid.
+During the year coupon payments of £28m were made (2020: £7m).
 The notes rank junior to all other liabilities and senior to equity attributable to owners of the parent.
-On the occurrence of certain conversion trigger events the notes are convertible into ordinary shares of the issuer at the prevailing conversion price.
+On the occurrence of certain conversion trigger events the notes are convertible into ordinary shares of the Issuer at the prevailing conversion price.
 The notes are treated as restricted Tier 1 own funds for Solvency II purposes.
-The Solvency II value of these notes at 31 December 2020 was £495m.
+The Solvency II value of these notes at 31 December 2021 was £495m (2020: £495m).